il-vladislav/SpamFilter/readme.md

 "Binary feature indicating whether the strings “From:” and “To:” were both present", e.t.c (Based on this work http://stat.wvu.edu/~dluo/CS791A/project_proposal.pdf).
 But when I writed it and check on training data set(461:SPAM, 153:HAM), all patterns triggered without any depending to human eyes.
-I visualized proportion words without vowels in spam and ham (http://goo.gl/XU3AA),(http://goo.gl/DnF6p), and its seems like neutral network needed to create working filter based on pattern like this.
+I visualized proportion words without vowels in spam and ham (http://goo.gl/ESQ6n) X (http://goo.gl/FKXHq), and its seems like neutral network needed to create working filter based on pattern like this.
 Dead end for me.